Workshop

 Participants will gain an introduction to the principles of managing forests for birds, biodiversity, and climate resiliency, drawing on current research from projects at Long Pond and other sites across the Northeast.
 The workshop will also highlight programs such as Audubon Vermont’s Forester Training and Endorsement Program, which supports foresters and natural resource practitioners in applying these principles on the lands they steward.

-This workshop will be approved for 3 Category 1 SAF credits.
+This workshop has been approved for 3 Category 1 SAF credits.

 Other Upcoming Events